dogweather/forkful/content/en/bash/testing-and-debugging/printing-debug-output.md

   \ what's going on in your script.
 Programmers do it to track variables, follow logic\u2026"
 lastmod: '2024-03-13T22:45:00.247182-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is all about echoing data to the console to check\
-  \ what's going on in your script.
-Programmers do it to track variables, follow logic\u2026"
+summary: Printing debug output is all about echoing data to the console to check what's going on in your script.
 title: Printing debug output
 weight: 33
 ---